 Striving for the Stars – The final modules leads the participants through goal setting.
 Participants hear from our Leadership Ambassadors and begin to think about their own goal; why it is important to them and what barriers are in the way of them getting there.

-Schools may nominate year 7 and 8 girls from their school for the online interactive program.
+Schools may nominate year 7 and 8 girls from their school for the program.